MinjaeKIM753/ClaudeComputerUseBeta-Win64/README.md

 - Downscale : Downscale factor for the screenshots. __(Practically, 0.5 is believed to perform best.)__

+- Action Delay : Time for delay in between each actions. __(Practically, 3.0 seconds is good enough)__

+- Coordinate Debug : For reference.

+- Quick Tasks : List of available prompts for testing.

 ## Current Status

-- Errors in correctly locating the cursor.
-This may be due to image downscaling (due to token length limit)
-- Errors in identifying whether the goal has been achieved.
+- Coordinate accuracy falls for higher resolutions (Approx 1280X720 is tested good).
-- Currently taking two screenshots at the beginning of the task.
+- Attempts to reduce the number of tokens taken to complete the goal.
-- Need calibration of the awaiting time for the actions to complete.
+-

 ## Upcoming Features

-- Add actions (double clicking, scrolling, waiting, right clicking, dragging, special keys(changing typing language))
 - Improve GUI
+- Prompt format Claude responses for better accuracy
+- Load API key by environment varaible

+## Updated Features

+- ~~Add actions (double clicking, scrolling, waiting, right clicking, dragging, special keys(changing typing language))~~ (Nov 1st)
-- Improve memory lag (Currently, it reflects the previous task and the first task.
-This is to prevent hallucinations and repetitions.)
+- ~~Improve memory lag (Currently, it reflects the previous task and the first task.
+This is to prevent hallucinations and repetitions.)~~ (Nov 1st)

 ## Known Errors